gcallah/MiscWriting/VoiceOfCommunity/voices.md

 see a perfectly just earthly kingdom.
 Your revolution will not, therefore, possibly be able to set right every wrong and cure every ill.
-So while you have valid complaints, you have not convinced us that violently overturning the current order, however flawed it may be, is worth the loss of life and destruction entailed by revolution, only to find that, quite probably, we are saddled with a regime *worse* than the one we overthrew.
+So while you have valid complaints, you have not convinced us that violently overturning the current order, however flawed it may be, is worth the loss of life and destruction entailed by revolution, only to find that, quite probably, we are saddled with a regime *worse* than the one we overthrew."

 On the other hand, despite anyone's best efforts, societies wander into trouble, sometimes so dire that a revolution may be necessary.
 It is useful to note here that the totalitarian regimes behind the iron curtain fell largely without violence.
 Still, I cannot deny that there will be times when the state governing some society become so horrific that violent revolution is called for.
 And in those cases, it will be useful to have a revolutionary cadre ready to be called into action.
-And how could such a community know when it was appropriate to change tactics from protesting to taking up arms?
-It would be when the other communal voices in that society stopped urging them to restrain themselves.
+And how could such a community know when it is appropriate to change tactics from protesting to taking up arms?
+It is when the other communal voices in that society stopped urging them to restrain themselves.

-In the conversation of these communities, the importance of the voices will ebb and flow.
-For example, in times of war, the military community will become more important.

 And all of these communities must respect and recognize that they are founded upon the kinship community.
 Attempting to do away with kinship communities for humans is akin to attempting to do away with hives for bees.

 And of course none of this is a panacea.
 Even widespread recognition in the conversational relationship of our communities would not bring human conflict to a halt.